Drug Evaluation Committee 2009-02 Confirmation of Clinical Trial Completion by Clinical Trial Review Committee

 3. Since there are no other matters for discussion and there is no recent IRB main review, we report the completion of the clinical trial to each IRB member by letter, etc., and each IRB member replies in writing that he/she has confirmed the completion report.

-However, if there is no procedure stipulated in the procedure manual for cases such as the one in question, there should be no problem if the chairperson of the investigational review committee selects the method (1) or (3), etc., after considering the details of the termination of the results of this clinical trial.
+However, if there is no procedure in the procedure manual for a case like the one in question, the Chairperson of the Clinical Trial Review Committee may choose the method (1) or (3), etc., after considering the details of the termination of the clinical trial results.
 If such a case is expected to occur in the future, we recommend that it be stipulated in the procedure manual.

 Share this page